Makon324/mini_LLM/report.md

 oraz ustawiono `top_k = 10` i `tokens = 180`.
 Testowano trzy wartości temperatury: `0.3`, `0.8` oraz `1.2`.

-Dla temperatury `0.3` model wygenerował tekst bardziej przewidywalny i stabilny:
+#### Temperatura 0.3

+Wygenerowany tekst:

 > One day, a big green dragon was walking in the forest.
-He was very brave and he wanted to explore the world. (...)
+He was very brave and he wanted to explore the world.
+He asked his friends, "Can I go and explore the world?"His friends said, "Yes, you can go, but be careful.
+Don't be too close to the forest."The dragon was very brave and he was very excited.
+He ran around the forest and explored the forest.
+He saw many animals, but he was also very curious.
+He wanted to explore the world, so he decided to explore the forest.
+He found a big tree and started to climb up the tree.
+He was so excited he almost forgot the way he found.
+He was so excited he decided to explore the forest.
+He saw many trees and trees and trees.
+He was so happy he had found a new way to explore the world.
+He was so excited he couldn't wait to explore the forest.
+He

-Wynik był dość spójny stylistycznie, ale szybko pojawiły się powtórzenia.
-Model wielokrotnie wracał do słów i motywów takich jak “forest”, “explore” oraz “excited”.
+Dla temperatury `0.3` tekst był przewidywalny i stylistycznie stabilny, ale szybko pojawiły się powtórzenia.
+Model wielokrotnie wracał do motywów takich jak “forest”, “explore” oraz “excited”.
 Niska temperatura ogranicza losowość wyboru tokenów, przez co model częściej wybiera najbardziej prawdopodobne kontynuacje, ale może łatwiej wpadać w powtarzalne schematy.

-Dla temperatury `0.8` model wygenerował krótszą, bardziej zwartą historię:
+#### Temperatura 0.8

+Wygenerowany tekst:

 > One day, a big green dragon was sitting on a tree.
 The dragon was very tall and tall.
-The dragon felt like a little bird. (...)
+The dragon felt like a little bird.
+He was looking for the bird.
+The bird was hungry.
+He wanted to eat a snack.
+So, he went to the tree and sat down on a branch.
+The bird was happy too.
+He ate some food and ate the food.
+After eating, he became hungry.
+He ate the food and fell asleep.
+The end.

-Tekst był mniej powtarzalny niż przy temperaturze `0.3`, ale nadal zawierał pewne problemy, np. powtórzenie “very tall and tall” oraz uproszczoną logikę historii.
-Ta wartość temperatury dawała rozsądny kompromis między spójnością a różnorodnością.
+Dla temperatury `0.8` tekst był krótszy i bardziej zwarty.
+Nadal pojawiały się błędy oraz powtórzenia, np. “very tall and tall” oraz powtarzanie motywu jedzenia.
+Ta wartość temperatury dawała jednak rozsądny kompromis między spójnością a różnorodnością.

-Dla temperatury `1.2` model wygenerował bardziej dynamiczny i kreatywny tekst:
+#### Temperatura 1.2

+Wygenerowany tekst:

 > One day, a big green dragon flew down and started moving his wings.
-He was flying very fast and the dragon was flying. (...)
+He was flying very fast and the dragon was flying.
+The dragon flew over the sky and landed on the ground.
+He felt like he was flying, so he decided to make a sound on his wings.
+As he continued flying, he saw a big hill.
+The dragon flew down and landed near it.
+The giant had a beautiful view that he had never felt before.
+The dragon saw the dragon again.
+The dragon flew to take a closer look.
+It s wings started to free.
+After the dragon flew back, the star was safe.
+The dragon thanked the dragon for showing him the way to the dragon.
+The dragon flew back to him and flew back home with the big red bird in his beak.
+From that day on, the dragon was always there to help people and they were happy and safe.

-W tym przypadku historia była bardziej zróżnicowana, ale pojawiło się więcej problemów logicznych.
-Model częściej powtarzał słowo “dragon” i tworzył mniej naturalne przejścia między zdarzeniami.
-Wyższa temperatura zwiększa różnorodność generacji, ale jednocześnie pogarsza kontrolę nad spójnością tekstu.
+Dla temperatury `1.2` historia była bardziej dynamiczna i różnorodna, ale pojawiło się więcej problemów logicznych.
+Model często powtarzał słowo “dragon” i tworzył mniej naturalne przejścia między wydarzeniami.
+Wyższa temperatura zwiększa kreatywność generacji, ale jednocześnie pogarsza kontrolę nad spójnością tekstu.

 ### 3.3.
 Eksperyment z parametrem top-k